taginfo/dockerized-taginfo/README.md

 * https://github.com/osmcode/osmium-tool
 * https://github.com/omniscale/imposm3
 * NaturalEarth data : http://www.naturalearthdata.com/
-* and other Open Source projects ( linux, posgis, postgresql, osgeo, python, docker, etc )
+* and other Open Source projects ( linux, posgis, postgresql, osgeo, python, docker, hugo, caddy, nginx-proxy, etc )

 # Be careful!
 * This is an experimental software, test on a new VPS